snowflakedb/snowflake-connector-net/README.md

 [![NuGet](https://img.shields.io/nuget/v/Snowflake.Data.svg)](https://www.nuget.org/packages/Snowflake.Data/)
 [![License](https://img.shields.io/badge/License-Apache%202.0-blue.svg)](https://opensource.org/licenses/Apache-2.0)

+This is package for Snowflake .NET connector.
+Currently PUT/GET commands are not supported.
+All other query types are supported.

+Library target is under .NET Framework 4.6 and .NET Standard 2.0.

 Build
 =====
 Prerequisites
 -------------
 This project is developed under Visual Studio 2017.
 All other version of visual studio is not supported.
-Library target is under .NET Framework 4.6 and .NET Standard 2.0.

 Steps
 -----